jantursky/orderlord-help-driver/docs/frequently-asked-questions-faq/what-is-the-disturb-mode.md

 ## How to TURN OFF Disturb mode

 - If the highlighted green row is displaying {% include icon.html name="do_not_disturb_on" %} **Access this app "Do Not Disturb" mode**, click on this row.
-If not, then that means, that this application already granted access to handle **"Do Not Disturb" mode**.
+If not, then that means, that this application already granted access to handle the **"Do Not Disturb" mode**.

 {% include img_smartphone.html name="faq_what_is_the_disturb_mode_1.png" %}